ctkelley/SIAMFANLEquations.jl/README.md

 - [Funding](#Funding)

-## Installation
+## Installation: Use Julia 1.5 and up with this thing!!!

-This package has been tested on Julia 1.0, ..., 1.5
+This package has been tested on Julia 1.4 and 1.5. __It no longer works on 1.0!__ Before mid-September __I will make changes that only 1.5 supports.__
+You have been warned.

 Type this in the REPL to install